mikesimms345/zta_project/README.md

 ## Provenance and remaining work

 `models/` contains the retained model assets copied from the original capstone.
-`SOURCE_MANIFEST.json` records their hashes.
 The CNN adapter reuses the original preprocessing and removes global model state; quantized outputs are dequantized before applying the sigmoid threshold.
 The CNN loads lazily on the first frame.
 Audio assets remain unused.
 The original capstone application is unchanged.

-The GitHub design documents were read on 2026-09-16 and copied under `docs/`.
-Local decisions and session notes extend those copies; nothing was pushed to GitHub.
 See `docs/architecture.md` for integration boundaries and limitations.